-- 43. An appeal against the findings of the Registrar may be allowed, subject to the discretion of the Academy Principal/Director or nominee, if they are satisfied that either or both of the following criteria apply: - a. that there is new evidence that could not have been, or for good reason was not, made available at the time of the investigation by the Registrar and that sufficient evidence remains that the complaint warrants further consideration; - b. there is evidence of significant procedural error on the part of the Academy in investigating the complaint, including allegations of prejudice or bias, and that sufficient evidence remains that the complaint warrants further consideration. - 44.
-An appeal must be requested in writing, together with a copy of the original complaint and the investigation outcome letter and submitted to the Academy Principal/Director within 12 calendar days from the date of written notification of the decision which is to be the subject of the appeal.
-The grounds for the appeal must be clearly stated as part of the request and appropriate documentation supplied. - 45.
-If the Academy Principal/Director decides to allow an appeal to be heard they will appoint an Appeal Panel.
-They will normally advise you, in writing, of their decision about allowing an appeal within 12 calendar days of receiving the request.
-If the appeal is rejected reasons will be given and a completion of procedures letter issued. - 46.
+- 36. An appeal against the findings of the Registrar may be allowed, subject to the discretion of the Academy Director or nominee, if they are satisfied that either or both of the following criteria apply: - a. that there is new evidence that could not have been, or for good reason was not, made available at the time of the investigation by the Registrar and that sufficient evidence remains that the complaint warrants further consideration; - b. that evidence can be produced of significant procedural error on the part of the Academy in investigating the complaint, including allegations of prejudice or bias, and that sufficient evidence remains that the complaint warrants further consideration. - 37.
+An appeal must be requested in writing, together with a copy of the original complaint and the investigation outcome letter and submitted to the Academy Director within 14 days from the date of written notification of the decision which is to be the subject of the appeal.
+The grounds for the appeal must be clearly stated as part of the request and appropriate documentation supplied. - 38.
+If the Academy Director decides to allow an appeal to be heard they will appoint an Appeal Panel.
+They will normally advise you, in writing, of their decision about allowing an appeal within 21 days of receiving the request.
+If the appeal is rejected reasons will be given and a completion of procedures letter issued. - 39.
 The terms of reference of the Appeal Panel shall be: - a. to consider appeal cases referred to it by the Academy Director and to determine whether the evidence is of sufficient significance to cast doubt upon the reliability of the decision arrived at during Stage Two; - b. if the conditions of a above are met, to make a judgment on the complaint and if appropriate proposals or recommendations for further actions.